Where to find total income on tax return?

-Your adjusted gross income (AGI) consists of the total amount of income and earnings you earned during the tax year minus certain income adjustments.
-The AGI calculation depends on the tax return form you use; some forms allow you to make more adjustments to your income than others.
-To find your adjusted gross income (AGI) for the previous year, see a copy of the tax return you filed last year.
+Your adjusted gross income (AGI) is the total amount of income and earnings you earned during the tax year minus certain income adjustments.
+The AGI calculation varies depending on the tax return form you use; some forms allow for more adjustments to your income than others.
+To find your AGI for the previous year, refer to the tax return you filed last year.
 Throughout your tax return form, there are many opportunities to make deductions, some of which reduce your total income to determine the AGI and others are included in later parts of the return.

 Bill Klette